-Located west of Llanbedr, within the Snowdonia National Park, the peninsula, also known as Mochras, is linked by a tidal causeway which is covered by sea water at high tide.
+Tucked away in the Snowdonia National Park, west of Llanbedr, the peninsula (also known as Mochras) is linked by a tidal causeway which is covered by sea water at high tide.
 The tide flows out through a series of drain pipes.
 Weather conditions may close causeway.
 The island itself is named after the variety of seashells that wash up on its shore.

 Located in the northwestern part of the country, a fee is charged to cross the causeway.
 The causeway lies across the estuary of the River Artro when the tide is out and is cut off by the tides twice a day, and you really need to be careful with the timing – is dedicated to campers; there are no pitches, and the only rule is to stand 20 meters from each other.
 Check the website for the best time to drive there.
 In the summer months the area is massively popular.

 Pic: Dragon Tv